Infineon/TARGET_CYBT-213043-MESH/README.md

 ### Additional Information

-The CYBT-213043-02 module utilizes the Cypress CYW20819 silicon device.
-CYW20819 is an ultra-low-power (ULP) and highly integrated dual-mode Bluetooth 5.0 qualified device.
-The CYW20819’s low-power and integration capability addresses the requirements of both battery- and wall-powered applications that require Bluetooth LE mesh, such as sensor nodes, locks, lighting, blind controllers, asset tracking, and many more Smart Home applications.
+The CYBT-213043-02 module utilizes the Infineon CYW20819 silicon device.
+CYW20819 is an ultra-low-power (ULP) and highly integrated dual-mode Bluetooth&#174; 5.0 qualified device.
+The CYW20819’s low-power and integration capability addresses the requirements of both battery- and wall-powered applications that require Bluetooth&#174; LE mesh, such as sensor nodes, locks, lighting, blind controllers, asset tracking, and many more Smart Home applications.

-CYBT-213043-MESH kit is supported in ModusToolbox IDE 2.0 with BT SDK 2.0 or later.
-Cypress provides a number of code examples and snip codes for mesh functionality on GitHub.
+CYBT-213043-MESH kit is supported in ModusToolbox&#8482; IDE 2.0 with BTSDK 2.0 or later.
+Infineon provides a number of code examples and snip codes for mesh functionality on GitHub.
 These code examples that allow you to implement real-life mesh application such as a dimmable light (bulb), dimmer and a thermometer and likes just in few minutes.
-These code examples can be searched and imported within ModusToolbox IDE.
+These code examples can be searched and imported within ModusToolbox&#8482;.

 Max UART baud rate is 1M.
 Use baud rate of 115200 for Client Control.